Marriott International Inc. (MAR) Stock Price and Analyst Predictions

 Barclays gave a rating of “Equal Weight” to MAR, setting the target price at $170 in the report published on December 15th of the previous year.

-Volatility was left at 2.04%, however, over the last 30 days, the volatility rate increased by 2.39%, as shares sank -1.71% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +9.38% upper at present.
+Volatility was left at 2.31%, however, over the last 30 days, the volatility rate increased by 3.02%, as shares sank -8.08% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.21% lower at present.

-During the last 5 trading sessions, MAR rose by +3.12%, which changed the moving average for the period of 200-days by -3.82% in comparison to the 20-day moving average, which settled at $167.59.
-In addition, Marriott International Inc. saw 12.67% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MAR fell by -1.39%, which changed the moving average for the period of 200-days by -11.64% in comparison to the 20-day moving average, which settled at $165.93.
+In addition, Marriott International Inc. saw 5.15% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading